 - When it comes to testing, two-thirds of public companies rely on either their internal audit groups (46 percent) or management and/or process owners (21 percent).

-- Internal auditors performing and supporting testing efforts is not surprising, given that they are well-suited to do it with their skill sets and they are suf ciently independent to enable external audit reliance.
+- Internal auditors performing and supporting testing efforts is not surprising, given their skill sets and independence to enable external audit reliance.

-More effective and efficient operations leads to better audit outcomes.
-With better internal audit outcomes, external auditors have a more efficient process.
-A more efficient process for the external auditors lowers overall audit costs as well as lowering the cost of employee time when responding to external audit report results.
-SOX compliance benefits the audit process by specifying that it “creates better audit evidence collection, leads to better user experience supporting auditors.
-Additionally, an automated platform like ZenGRC provides dashboards that make Audit project management easy.”
+More effective and efficient operations lead to better audit outcomes.
+With better internal audit outcomes, the external audit process becomes more efficient.
+Streamlining external audit lowers overall audit costs by lowering the cost of employee time responding to external audit requests and report results.
+Creating better audit evidence collection smooths user experience supporting auditors.
+One key way to achieve this evidence collection is with an automated platform, like ZenGRC, which provides dashboards that make Audit project management easy.

 4. Efficient Financial Reporting

 The main goal of SOX was to provide transparency in financial reporting.
-In doing this, the regulation defined the process for determining reliable information.
-These early processes looked similar to the COSO description
+In doing this, the statute defined minimum standards for determining reliable information.
+COSO described what early efforts to comply often looked like:

-Despite the perceived drudgery of documentation, completion of this process allows for more efficient financial reporting in years two and beyond.
-Having the control environment mapped meansthe documentation provides insight to track material changes.
+Despite the effort needed to gather documentation and strengthen controls, completing this process allows for more-efficient, more-reliable financial reporting.
+Once the effort to map the control environment has been completed, the organization has grappled with compliance requirements.
+It is positioned, for future years, to track material changes.
 This makes reporting easier as the organization matures.
 More accurate financial reporting means less time spent needing to correct mistakes.

 5. Peak Operational Performance Early On

-Early engagement with SOX compliance benefits companies by instilling a sense of internal control that eases growing pains.
+Early engagement with SOX compliance benefits companies by instilling process efficiencies that position it for future growth.
 In his Institute of Internal Auditors North American presentation, Steve Guarini, formerly with Rehmann Group now with Cohen & Company, noted that SOX compliance would